Nattaaaaa/Englephant/README.md

 # Englephant
 ## Description
-This is the application of our Graduation Project.
+This is the application of our Capstone Project.
 This project is an English vocabulary and pronunciation application.
 ## How to use
 ## Contact